ashishkummar/CarRace/README.md

 This is a 2D car race game.
-Entire game has been build using Adobe Animated.
+Entire game has been build using Adobe Animate.

 # Live Demo